beatriz-dadalto/academiaDoFlutter-RodrigoRahman/3-jornada-flutter/4-provider-SQLite-arquitetura-de-modulo/README.md

 ## Local Firebase configuration (important for public repos)

-This repository intentionally does NOT track `lib/firebase_options.dart` (it contains Firebase client keys).
+This repository intentionally does NOT track `lib/firebase_options.dart`.
 If you're cloning this project, follow these steps to configure Firebase locally:

 1. Open the Firebase Console: https://console.firebase.google.com